 Your business must be viable

-To be eligible for the SBCS loan your business or organisation needs to be viable and you must have a plan to ensure it remains viable.
-This generally means the directors or owners have good reason to believe it is more likely than not the business or organisation will be able to pay its debts as they fall due within the next 18 months.
+Your business or organisation needs to be viable and have a plan to ensure it remains viable.
+This generally means the directors or owner have good reason to believe it's more likely than not that the business or organisation will be able to pay its debts as they fall due within the next 18 months.
 Your accountant may be able to provide this advice.

 You must keep any evidence of the business or organisation's ongoing viability at the time of requesting the loan, as we may audit your application.

-- a cash-flow forecast for the business or organisation for the short term
+- a cash-flow forecast for the business or organisation for the short terms

-- a plan for where revenue will come from in future market conditions, and a forecast of those revenues
+- a plan for where the revenue will come from in future market conditions and a forecast of those revenues

 - financial statements showing the business or organisation has enough resources to sustain itself when including the SBCS loan